barend/android-iconfont/README.md

 I wrote this because I wanted to play with the relevant API's, mainly I wanted to try text scaling using a Path.
 It works and the code is pretty clean, so you should be okay if you use it.
 I don't plan to actively maintain this library.
+I do know of a 1M+ users app that uses this, so it seems robust enough for serious production use.

 ## Why use an icon font?